mark-watson/hy-lisp-python-book/manuscript/datastores.md

 ### Using Hy with PostgreSQL

-When using Hy (or any other Lisp language and also for Haskell), I almost always start both coding and experimenting with new libraries and APIs in a REPL.
-Let's do that here to see from a high level how we can use psycopg on tabel **news** in the database **hybook** that we created in the last section:
+When using Hy (or any other Lisp language and also for Haskell), I usually start both coding and experimenting with new libraries and APIs in a REPL.
+Let's do that here to see from a high level how we can use psycopg on the table **news** in the database **hybook** that we created in the last section:

 {lang="hy",linenos=on}
 ~~~~~~~~